 Celebrating 85 Years

-Post 1: Empire State Building
+Post 1: Empire State Building, NYC

 UBS founder Harold A. O’Callaghan, a Stevens Institute of Technology mechanical engineering graduate, supplied materials for the construction of the Empire State Building.
-Originally a building supplier (hence the company name) UBS supplied the equipment that held the steel at the right height when pouring the cement.
-Erected in 1931 it became the first building to exceed 100 stories.
-The skyscaper went up in less than 14 months, an especially impressive feat when compared to the 2008 renovation in which the Empire State Building’s lobby makeover took more than four months longer to complete than the entirety of the building construction eight decades earlier.
+Originally a building supplier (hence the company name), UBS supplied the equipment that held the steel at the right height when pouring the cement.
+Erected in 1931, the Empire State Building became the first building to exceed 100 stories.
+The skyscaper went up in less than 14 months, an especially impressive feat when compared to the 2008 renovation in which the Empire State Building’s lobby makeover took four months longer to complete than the entirety of the building construction eight decades earlier.

-Post 2: St. Patrick’s Cathedral
+Post 2: St. Patrick’s Cathedral, NYC

 St. Patrick's Cathedral took 21 years to build and was opened in 1879.
 In 2012, UBS was awarded the scaffolding contract for its restoration.
 UBS engineered and installed a mobile catwalk system in the attic of the cathedral so that carpenters could work on the entire roof without interruption.
-UBS engineers designed an intricate scaffolding web throughout the interior and exterior that allowed workers to perform the painstaking restoration work, while visitors continued to safely enjoy daily mass in the #sanctuary and marvel at the elaborate process of cleaning and restoring the cathedral to her rightful glory.
+UBS engineers designed an intricate scaffolding web throughout the interior and exterior that allowed workers to perform the painstaking restoration work, while visitors continued to safely enjoy daily mass in the sanctuary and marvel at the elaborate process of cleaning and restoring the Cathedral to her rightful glory.

-Post 3: Grand Central Terminal Ceiling
+Post 3: Grand Central Terminal Ceiling, NYC

-Post 4: Grand Central Terminal Hall
+Post 4: Grand Central Terminal Hall, NYC

 By 1929, 47 million passengers were passing through the Grand Central Terminal’s Indiana limestone façade.
 The information booth continues to be a favorite meeting place for commuters and travelers, in large part due to its iconic clock which is estimated to be worth more than $10 million.
 The staff at the station’s information booth handles more than 1,000 questions an hour!
 From personal experience, UBS workers can confirm that wearing an orange construction safety vest will also cause people to ask you lots of questions, particularly related to directions.

-Post 5: Arthur Ashe Stadium
+Post 5: Arthur Ashe Stadium, Queens, NY

 Post 6: Jefferson Memorial